Reconnecting with nature can benefit Autistic children and their families

 Coming across a beetle in the long grass or a butterfly fluttering among the brambles can capture and focus attention, helping to reduce anxiety and promote relaxation.

-Even the breeze rustling the leaves and the shadows dancing on the ground can be enough to provide a focus for attention that helps promote a sense of calm.
+Even the breeze rustling the leaves and the shadows dancing on the ground can be enough to provide a focus for attention that helps promote a sense of calm and promote emotional regulation.

 3. Speech development